The World I Know

-"The World I Know" is a song by American band Collective Soul, originally released on their 1995 eponymous album.
-Written by lead singer and guitarist Ed Roland, "The World I Know" peaked at number 19 on the US Billboard Hot 100 chart when released as a single and spent four weeks at the number-one spot on the Billboard Mainstream Rock Tracks chart.
+"The World I Know" is a song by American rock band Collective Soul from their second studio album, Collective Soul (1995).
+The song was released as the album's fourth single in October 1995.
+"The World I Know" peaked at number 19 on the US Billboard Hot 100 chart, spent four weeks at number one on the Billboard Album Rock Tracks chart, and became the first number-one single on the Billboard Triple-A chart.
 In Canada, the song reached number one on the week of March 11, 1996, becoming the band's highest-charting single there.

 Background

 In a December 2017 interview with Songfacts, lead singer Ed Roland explained the inspiration behind "The World I Know":

 During an interview on The Professor of Rock YouTube channel with Adam Reader that was posted on October 10, 2022, Ed corrected Adam on the official authorship credits for this song.
 When Adam mentioned, "Co-written with Ross Childress...", Ed stopped him and stated, "No, not co-written.
 And, I'm going to say it right now, he didn't write a damn thing.
 He didn't even play on the song.
 He gets credit, 'cause he wanted credit.
 And, at the early time of a band, you want to make sure everybody's clear and cool.
 He didn't write a damn thing."